 Pirates, Piracy and the Law

-The history of Piracy and Pirates can be studied from the viewpoint of many vocations; including, technological, sociopolitical, or criminological.
-However, piracy and pirates can also be looking at from a legal perspective.
-The relevance of study piracy from the prism is best illustrated by considering what piracy and pirates are.
+The history of pirates and pirates can be studied from the viewpoint of many vocations, including technological, sociopolitical, or criminological.
+However, piracy and piracy can also be viewed from a legal perspective.
+The relevance of studying piracy from the prism is best illustrated by considering what piracy and pirates are.
 Piracy was a crime, a violation of the law.
-Pirates are a class of criminals whose primary crime was piracy.
+Pirates are a class of criminals whose primary crime is piracy.

-As piracy is a crime their must be in existence specific laws on the subject.
-Like all criminal laws, the laws regarding piracy serve to define what actions or combination of action or omissions would constitute piracy.
-Like all laws, the laws relating to piracy have a source.
-The Source for laws includes customs, statues, and treaties.
+As piracy is a crime, specific laws on the subject must exist.
+Like all criminal laws, the rules regarding piracy serve to define what actions or combinations of acts or omissions would constitute piracy.
+Like all laws, the restrictions relating to piracy have a source.
+The Source for conventions includes customs, statutes, and treaties.
 The law also provides for finality.
 Laws sometimes have exceptions.
-The exception to the general law of piracy is privateering.
-Finally, the law of piracy provides procedures for the prosecutes of pirates and for the alleged pirate to defend against those charges.
+The exception to the general direction of piracy is privateering.
+Finally, the law of piracy provides procedures for prosecuting pirates and for the alPiratePirate to defend against those charges.

 READ MORE :